vamsee47/NewYork_Airbnb_Data/README.md

 - For each roomtype, find the total number of reviews.
 (Hari Priya Jupally)
 - For each roomtype, find the maximum number of reviews.(Harish Reddy Vavilala)
 - For each roomtype, find the minimum number of reviews.(Akshara Gurram)
-- For each roomtype, count the number of reviews.(Vamsee Krishna Gangapatnam)
+- For each room type, find total number of properties.(Vamsee Krishna Gangapatnam)

 ## Big data solutions